akamai/cli-edgeworkers/README.md

 2. Same approach should apply to the following `config` commands.

 ### Get a Default Value of a Section in Config File
-Allows customers to get one specific default value in a section of the config file.
+Get one specific default value in a section of the config file.

 Usage: `akamai config get <key>`